How to Shoot Video Like a Professional Videographer

 Using television lights will give your videos a crisper look.
 But good lighting involves more than blasting your subject with as much wattage as you can find.

-Knowing where to position lights makes all the difference in getting a natural effect versus making people look as though they're about to undergo surgery.
+Knowing where to position lights makes all the difference in achieving a natural effect instead of making people look as though they're about to undergo surgery.

 Besides a standard 3-light setup—one directly on the subject, plus a backlight and a fill light—experiment to get dramatic effects.
 Turn out all the lights in a room and use only your equipment to highlight what you want.